 Needless to say, these were a hit, and I will be making them repeatedly.
 It's like you have a bit of Italy right in your dining room, too.
 Yum!

-Isn't it funny how tasting and smelling certain things takes you back to a different time?
-It's like when I taste pumpkin, anything, it takes me back to the good days of spending time with family.
+Isn’t it funny how tasting and smelling certain things takes you back to a different time?
+When I taste pumpkin, anything, it takes me back to the good days of spending time with family.

 The light, flavorful pumpkin in the biscotti isn't overwhelming but gives you a hint of that fantastic flavor.
 This biscotti recipe is like nothing you have ever tasted before.
 If you love pumpkin as much as we do, you will want to try all of my delicious gluten free pumpkin recipes!